Q: What are Express Lanes and how do they work?

 Q: How long is each segment?

-A: Segments will vary in length from the shortest segment being approximately one mile between Sam Furr and Catawba Avenue, to the longest segment running for approximately five miles between Sunset Road and Gilead Road.
+A: Segments will vary in length from the shortest segment being approximately one mile between Sam Furr Road and Catawba Avenue, to the longest segment running for approximately five miles between Lakeview Road and Hambright Road.

 Q: How do users benefit from using these lanes?